foundersandcoders/coursebook/src/workshops/git-workflow/index.md

    <figcaption>How the heading should look</figcaption>
 </figure>

 **Programmer 1 will fix the first problem** and **Programmer 2 will fix the second**.
-When you begin working on your weekly projects, you will always be pairing.
-So Programmer 1 represents "pair 1" and Programmer 2 represents "pair 2".
 From this point on you both need to work on separate computers.

 **Note: Only one line in the `index.html` file needs to be modified.**